roy-herzlichkeit/roy-herzlichkeit/README.md

 - 🔭 I’m currently working on NULL.

-- 🌱 I’m currently into WebDeV and CP
+- 🌱 I’m currently into DevOps and CP

 - 👨‍💻 All of my projects will be available in [here](https://roy-herzlichkeit.github.io/portfolio/)